Slevinski/slevinski.github.io/README.md

 To control the different aspect of the automated font creation, customize the files in the `source`  directory and the `tools` directory.
 Newly created fonts are written to the `fonts` directory.

 To create the demo pages, you need pystache for templating.
 Demo pages are written to the `demo` directory.

+To retrace the SVG from the command line, you will need the following command line tools: Inkscape, pngtopnm, mkbitmap, and potrce.

 ### Tools Directory
 To build individual font files, use the Python script `build.py`.
 Use "-h" for help